oletizi/avi-docs/src/site/docs/16.3/avi-gslb-architecture/index.md

  <li><span style="font-weight: 400;">The actual processing of those responses.</span></li>
 </ol>

-In Avi's design, an individual GSLB site need not perform all of four functions.
+In Avi's design, an individual GSLB site need not perform all four functions.
 For example, a virtual service defined by Controller_cluster_A (site_A) might respond to requests steered to it by DNS functionality overseen by Controller_cluster_B (site_B).

 To better understand the steps one takes and the objects one touches to implement the Avi GSLB solution, it is important to keep in mind these distinct GSLB functions.